BIM & 3DSeptember 15, 20256 min read

 The Limitations of Desktop BIM

-Traditional BIM software requires expensive licenses, powerful hardware, and complex installations.
+Traditional BIM software requires expensive licences, powerful hardware, and complex installations.
 These barriers limit who can access and contribute to 3D models, reducing collaboration effectiveness.
-Desktop BIM software typically costs $2,000-$8,000 per license annually, creating significant barriers for smaller firms and project stakeholders.
-Hardware requirements often exceed $3,000 per workstation, further limiting accessibility across project teams.
+Desktop BIM licences commonly run to thousands of pounds per seat each year, creating significant barriers for smaller firms and project stakeholders.
+Each seat also needs a high-specification workstation, further limiting accessibility across project teams.

 The Hidden Costs of Desktop BIM

-Beyond software licensing, desktop BIM implementations carry substantial hidden costs that organizations often overlook:
+Beyond software licensing, desktop BIM implementations carry substantial hidden costs that organisations often overlook:

 • IT Infrastructure: High-performance workstations, network storage, and backup systems